qjson/qjson-syntax/README.md

 QJSON files are intended to be created and maintained by humans to provide input data to programs.
 The expected most frequent usage is configuration files.
-Functions are provided to convert an QJSON text into JSON for which many libraries exist.
+Functions are provided to convert a QJSON text into JSON for which many libraries exist.

 This project specifies the QJSON syntax.
 Since QJSON is young, it may